igogo-x86/HexRaysPyTools/readme.md

 # About

 Plugin assists in creation classes/structures and detection virtual tables.
-Best to use with [Class Informer][0] plugin, because it helps to automatically get original classes names
+Best to use with [Class Informer][0] plugin, because it helps to automatically get original classes names.
+Also see [slides][zeronights] from ZeroNights 2016.

+##### Installation

+Just copy `HexRaysPyTools.py` file and `HexRaysPyTools` directory to Ida plugins directory

 # Features